The best smartwatches you can swim with, featuring at least 50-meter (5 ATM) water resistance…

-Nixon Mission Android Wear Smartwatch with 100-Meter Water-Resistance
+Nixon Mission Wear OS Smartwatch with 100-Meter Water-Resistance

-The Nixon Mission is currently the top rugged Android Wear smartwatch.
-Boasting class-leading 100-meter water-resistance, shock resistance, Corning Gorilla Glass, and built-in GPS, the Mission is the ideal smartwatch for outdoor and watersport enthusiasts.
-With its raised stainless steel bezel and rugged design the Mission is likely the toughest Android Wear smartwatch as well as the most waterproof.
+The Nixon Mission is one of the most rugged and water-resistant Wear OS smartwatches.
+Boasting 100-meter water-resistance, shock resistance, Corning Gorilla Glass, and built-in GPS, the Mission is the ideal smartwatch for outdoor and watersport enthusiasts.
+With its raised stainless steel bezel and rugged design, the Mission is likely the toughest Wear OS smartwatch on the market as well as the most waterproof.
 The Mission was specifically designed for activities like surfing and snowboarding and runs the Surfline and Snocountry apps to monitor ocean and mountain conditions.
 The Mission also has Google Fit activity tracking and access to the Google Play app store.
 Another unique feature to the Mission is the customization option when ordering direct from Nixon.
 Buyers can choose from 20 silicon bands and 15 bezels to create their own personalized smartwatch.

 Rugged GPS Fitness Smartwatch with 100-Meter Water-Resistance